Google Ad Manager (GAM) - Criteo Onsite Display

 </div>

-Ad call
+GAM Ad call Debugging

 The above tag will generate a call to GAM looking like the following: